ArcticSnow/snowpyt/README.md

 - Include option to add chemical sample name to pit
 - Check if the list of symbols is complete in reference to Fierz et al. 2009
 - reorganize package example, standard excel and csv snowpit file
-- format package as an actual Python package, and make it available on Pipy
-- make ground appear to comfirm the user thayt the pit reached ground. add note about ground type.
+- make ground appear to comfirm the user that the pit reached ground. add note about ground type.
 - in the summary plot only display panels for the variable available in the input data file

 ### Low priority